petermr/pyami/INSTALL.md

 drwxr-xr-x  10 pm286  staff    320 20 Aug 17:43 test             # tests (not finished)
 ````
 ## edit the version in `setup.py`
+NOTE: If there are errors in `setup.py` and you change the version and re-upload the old version will cause the upload to fail.
+This cost me
+a lot of time.
+So make sure your setup is correct.

 Find the version number in `setup.py` and increase it:
 ````
     name='py4ami',